astral-sh/uv/docs/guides/install-python.md

 To prevent uv from managing Python system-wide, provide the `--no-shim` option during installation.
 -->

-Once Python is installed, it will be used by `uv` commands.
+Once Python is installed, it will be used by `uv` commands automatically.

 ## Installing a specific version